Descartes' rule of signs: Example: some zero coefficients and nonreal roots

 Since nonreal roots of a polynomial with real coefficients must occur in conjugate pairs, it means that x^{3} − 1 has exactly two nonreal roots and one real root, which is positive.

 Special case

-The subtraction of only multiples of 2 from the maximal number of positive roots occurs because the polynomial may have nonreal roots, which always come in pairs since the rule applies to polynomials whose coefficients are real.
-Thus if the polynomial is known to have all real roots, this rule allows one to find the exact number of positive and negative roots.
+The even difference between the number of sign changes and the number of positive roots is positive when the polynomial has pairs of conjugate nonreal roots with positive real parts.
+Thus, if the polynomial is known to have all real roots, Descartes' rule allows one to find the exact number of positive and negative roots.
 Since it is easy to determine the multiplicity of zero as a root, the sign of all roots can be determined in this case.

 Generalizations

 If the real polynomial P has k real positive roots counted with multiplicity, then for every a > 0 there are at least k changes of sign in the sequence of coefficients of the Taylor series of the function eaxP(x).
 For sufficiently large a, there are exactly k such changes of sign.

 In the 1970s Askold Khovanskii developed the theory of fewnomials that generalises Descartes' rule.
 The rule of signs can be thought of as stating that the number of real roots of a polynomial is dependent on the polynomial's complexity, and that this complexity is proportional to the number of monomials it has, not its degree.
 Khovanskiǐ showed that this holds true not just for polynomials but for algebraic combinations of many transcendental functions, the so-called Pfaffian functions.